top of page

 –Andre Tchelistcheff, legendary Californian Winemaker (1901-1994)

 But I get what Tchelistcheff meant.
 Although he could harness his experience and knowledge to reliably make great Cabernet in vintage after vintage, he found Pinot Noir mostly unresponsive to reason, more a product of mysterious happenstance and even alchemy than established science.
 Indeed, one can even understand Tchelistcheff’s implication that he was “bedeviled” by this most temperamental of wine grapes.
 Because for all of his success with Cabernet Sauvignon, Tchelistcheff always said that he produced but two truly legendary wines– the 1946 and 1947 Pinot Noirs for BEAULIEU VINEYARD (“BV.”)
 Who knows?
-Maybe God figured it would take not one but TWO magical vintages to hook the wily Russian.
-If so, it worked, for Tchelistcheff spent the rest of his winemaking career trying in vain to equal those twin peaks of excellence.
+Maybe God figured it would take not one but TWO magical vintages to permanently hook the wily Russian.
+If so, it succeeded, for Tchelistcheff spent the rest of his winemaking career vainly trying to equal those twin peaks of excellence.
 At least he could take solace in the consistent excellence of his BV Cabernets.

 But I tend to think of white wines as women and red wines as men.
 And so if these two wines were males, I imagine them as a pair of musically-gifted brothers--